Belkaar/ZeroNavBridge/README.md

 # ZeroNavBridge

+**Important**: Tell your dealer not to update to the latest Dashboard firmware, the app does not work with 8v36 any more!

+Unfortunately I cannot downgrade this firmware, so I cannot test any further patches, but feel free to submit issues.

 This is an Android app that reads navigation instructions from supported navigation apps and sends it via Bluetooth to a Zero Motorcycles Bike (Cipher III).
 Supported apps:
 * Kurviger (preliminary limited support)